MENU

 • Double Major

-These three choices include mandatory history courses, which not only give students a perspective on the past while providing insights into the future, but also a solid understanding of the Canadian context.
+These three choices include mandatory history and indigenous studies courses, which not only give students a perspective on the past while providing insights into the future, but also a solid understanding of the Canadian context.

 The French Cohort Program can be completed in 4 years if you choose to take an average of 10 courses per year, ideally spread over the three university terms (fall, spring and summer).
 It is also possible to reduce your course load by adding a fifth year of study.
 Your student advisor can help you determine what is best for you once you are admitted to the program and throughout your studies.